Collections Information and Access Policy

 8. Due Diligence

-Guidelines issued by the Department of Culture, Media and Sport (DCMS) define due diligence as the necessary precaution that museums take to ensure that they acquire, borrow or lend only ethically acceptable items and reject items that may have been looted or illegally exported.
+Guidelines issued by the Department of Digital, Culture, Media and Sport (DCMS) define due diligence as the necessary precaution that museums take to ensure that they acquire, borrow or lend only ethically acceptable items and reject items that may have been looted or illegally exported.

 The Director of the Gallery has overall responsibility for ensuring the appropriate due diligence procedures are carried out.
-The application of due diligence procedures are assigned primarily to the Collection Curator or the Exhibition Curator(s) under the guidance of the Chief Curator and Head of Exhibitions Where appropriate, further guidance and advice will be sought from additional curatorial and specialist consultants, such as colleagues from within the Gallery, other national museums, academic institutions, and major auction houses as well as consulting art loss databases.
+The application of due diligence procedures are assigned primarily to the Individual Curator or the Exhibition Curator(s) under the guidance of the Chief Curator and Head of Exhibitions.
+Where appropriate, further guidance and advice will be sought from additional curatorial and specialist consultants, such as colleagues from within the Gallery, other national museums, academic institutions, and major auction houses as well as consulting art loss databases.

 The Gallery has the following Statement of Principles: